birland/tic-tac-toe/README.md

 - **The project was created for educational purposes.**
 - **Based on [FTXUI](https://github.com/ArthurSonzogni/FTXUI) library**
 - **C++20**

+> [!NOTE]
-- **Note:** The program is running on Windows 11 Terminal in the GIF and Campbell Color Scheme.
+> The application is running on Windows 11 Terminal in the GIF and using Campbell Color Scheme.
 Keep this in mind if the game looks different in your terminal.

 ![banner](docs/images/banner.gif)